Providing Home Care Services Successfully by Preventing Caregiver Theft in the Home …

 Clients trust the agency, among so many reasons, to provide care with honesty; the agency trusts their care managers and caregivers to, again among so many reasons, be ethical and honest.
 The tremendous part reflects clients who often in a vulnerable state of health while complete strangers are entering their home providing care.
 Clients must trust your agency to be responsible and honest in their homes!

-Agency reputation is built on trust.
-Trust begins with each and every client trusting your agency will perform care services as represented at the assessment when they sign contract.
-Agency owners trust every employed caregiver and staff member on the team (following a completed background check) as upstanding, reliable, honest and ethical as the report discloses.
+Trust is the foundation of an agency’s existence and reputation is built on trust.
+Agency owners trust each employed member on the team (following a completed background check) as upstanding, reliable, honest and ethical as the report discloses.
 Caregivers and staff trust that the agency will follow through on the employment commitments made when hired.
-Trust is the foundation of an agency’s existence.
+Clients trust your agency will perform safe, honest, experienced care services as represented at the assessment when they sign contract.

 If your agency has been in business for more than a year or two, you’ve undoubtedly experienced a client who has made allegations of theft by a caregiver.
 When the issue comes up for the first time it’s often following a phone call from a client or family member making the unexpected accusation.
 If that’s when you’ve begun to think about it – you’re too late!
-Every agency should have a mitigation plan, i/e: proper hiring followed by insurance.
-Expect the probability before it happens in hopes to prevent it.
+Every agency should have a response and mitigation plan, i/e: proper hiring followed by proper insurance coverage and PR response.
+Be prepared and take action before it happens in hopes to prevent it.

 It takes just one publicized incident and your agency’s reputation is dragged through dirt with no guarantee if it is restore-able.
 The fact remains that you can do thorough background checks and still, an unscrupulous employee that’s determined to steal is going to do just that.

-Here’s just a dose of what the news can and will feed on with a story of caregiver theft:
+Here’s just a dose of what the news can and will feed on with a story of caregiver theft in the home:

 How to Address Caregiver Theft in the Home